Key takeaways

 When the term ends, remaining assets are passed on to the designated charities tax-free.
 A portion of the contribution to the trust is tax deductible.

-When you are 70½ or over, you can donate up to $108,000 (adjusted yearly for inflation) from your traditional or Roth IRA directly to a qualified charitable organization.
+When you are 70½ or over, you can donate up to $111,000 in 2026 (adjusted annually for inflation) from your traditional or Roth IRA directly to a qualified charitable organization.
 If you are subject to required minimum distribution (RMD) rules (applicable after you reach age 73), a direct transfer from your IRA allows you to avoid having to pay income tax on the RMD and gives the assets directly to the charity.

 An individual or family can establish a non-profit entity that is designed to direct donations or gifts to other charitable organizations.
 The private foundation directors retain control over how donations are invested and when and how the grants are ultimately made.

-There are limits on claiming tax deductions (see rules for private charities in the chart below) and at least 5% of the foundation’s assets must be distributed to qualifying charities each year.
+There are limits on claiming tax deductions and at least 5% of the foundation’s assets must be distributed to qualifying charities each year.
 The foundation must comply with several administrative requirements, including filing an annual tax return.

 A less complex option than a private foundation is a donor-advised fund.
 You create a fund in partnership with an existing 501(c)(3) organization and then advise on the donations.
-When you start a donor-advised fund, you get a tax deduction for the year in which you make the gift (see rules for public charities in the chart below).
+When you start a donor-advised fund, you get a tax deduction for the year in which you make the gift.
 The assets can be distributed to charities over many years.

-Here’s a quick breakdown of the tax deduction limits for different types of charity donations.
+Here’s a quick breakdown of common tax deduction limits for different types of charity donations.
+Other limits and special rules may apply based on the organization and the type of property donated.

 Type of gift